Unveil Inversion and Invariance in Flow Transformer for Versatile Image Editing: Preliminary

 \section{Preliminary}

-We aim to design a tuning-free framework based on the flow transformer for versatile image editing.
-In the following, we first briefly introduce the rectified flow and DDIM inversion in diffusion in Sec 3.
-Then, we analyze the deficiency of Euler inversion in rectified flow and propose the two-stage flow inversion in Sec 4.
-In Sec 5, we present the image invariance investigation in MM-DiT centered on text features in AdaLN.
+We aim to design a tuning-free framework based on the flow transformer for versatile editing.
+In Section 3, we briefly introduce the rectified flow and DDIM.
+Then, in Section 4, we analyze the deficiency of Euler inversion and propose the two-stage flow inversion.
+In Section 5, we present the image invariance investigation in MM-DiT centered on AdaLN.
 Last, we summarize the full algorithm.

 \textbf{Rectified Flow.} Similar to the diffusion model~\cite{ho2020denoising,song2020score} that learns the probability paths between two distributions, rectified flow~\cite{liu2022flow,esser2024scaling} linearly interpolates the probability path between two observed distributions $\mathbf{x}_0 \sim p_0$ and $\mathbf{x}_1 \sim p_1$ in Eq.~\ref{eq:linear} and learns such straight probability transport paths with ODE in Eq.~\ref{eq:rf} where the transport is modeled by a time-aware velocity $v_{\theta}(\mathbf{x}_t, t)$.